Trip SummarySee full itinerary

 Week 1- Santa Cruz

 Upon arrival into the awesome Santa Cruz you'll receive a warm reception at the canal prior to a visit to los gemelos and primicias ranch where you may get to watch Galapagos Giant Tortoise in the wild (please note this trip is not available during Christmas and New Year).
-The afternoon will include a visit to the Charles Darwin Station and Breeding Centre.
+The afternoon is free time and we would recommend a visit to the Charles Darwin Station and Breeding Centre.
 Breakfast and hostel accommodation included.

-Next day you will visit Tortuga Bay Beach, one of the most pristine white sand beaches in the Galapagos.
+Next day you will visit Tortuga Bay Beach in the morning, one of the most pristine white sand beaches in the Galapagos.
 In the afternoon or morning tour Academy Bay.
 During the trip you can observe the diversity of the underwater world and with a little bit of luck see some of the bigger inhabitants of the ocean, like marine turtles, white tipped reef sharks or manta rays.
 Breakfast and hostel accommodation included.

 On this adventure and a half you'll see the Galapagos in all its glory, and have the chance to get stuck in on our volunteering projects.